-Field Description Possible values: Select one (default value): Ex works setting The right con- figuration interface must be selected from the other options. • Ignore: No interface is defined as configuration interface. • <interface name="">: Select the interface to be used for con- figuration.
+Field Description Ignore: No interface is defined as configuration interface. <interface name="">: Select the interface to be used for configuration.
 If this interface is in a bridge group, it is assigned the group's IP address when it is taken out of the group.</interface>

-6.3.1.1 Add
+7.4.1.1 Add